No Result

 Oliver Bodmer

-Oliver Bodmer is a Senior Product Manager in the Financial Information division at SIX, based in Switzerland.
+Oliver Bodmer is director of product management at SIX, based in Switzerland.
 He leads SIX’s proposition and product development in the areas of KYC, AML and sanctions.
 In recent years, he has directed numerous client implementation projects in these areas.
 Prior to his engagement at SIX, Oliver worked in the headquarters of a major banking group and spent time with large international technology corporations, where he used his experience from an assignment at the Swiss antitrust department.
-Oliver has a master’s degree in economics and an Executive MBA from EPFL Switzerland and the University of Texas at Austin.

 Related Posts